Certificate of Data Destruction Form

 A Certificate of Data Destruction form is used as a certified written record of evidence that a digital storage drive, digital storage media or paper records have been erased, wiped, shredded, burned or otherwise destroyed.

 Data destruction is used to prevent a data breach, unauthorized access or use of confidential, non-public or restricted information, in compliance with federal and state data security and privacy laws and security guidelines.

 Security Classifications of Records

-When a digital storage drive or storage media has reached the end of its useful life, a decision is made to reuse, sell, donate, destroy or recycle it.
+When a digital storage drive or storage media has reached the end of its useful life, an eco-friendly decision is made to reuse, sell, donate, destroy or recycle it.
 The degree of reasonable care required during disposition depends on the security classification of the stored data.

 The lowest degree of care is used to dispose of unclassified low-security public information such as website content, blog posts, advertising, press releases, flyers, newsletters, and brochures.

 A medium degree of care is required to dispose of classified medium-security information such as company confidential documents, business plans, sales and marketing plans, product development schedules, and trade secrets.